The Frenet Frame as a Generalization of the Park Transform: Frenet Frame of Space Curves

 While the Darboux vector is useful to understand the geometrical meaning of the rotation matrix $\W{F}$, it cannot be easily generalized to an arbitrary set of orthonormal basis.
 This generalization is due to Cartan,\footnote{Cartan's notation utilizes the differential 1-form $\bfb d$ rather than the time derivative.
 However, for sake of simplicity and consistency with the conventional vector-based notation utilized in power systems, differential forms are not used in this work.
 The interested reader can find an introduction to Cartan's forms and moving frames in \cite{Needham:2021}.} who obtained the following general expression for an orthonormal matrix $\A$:

 where $\W{A}$ has the following general structure:

 which is a skew-symmetric matrix, namely $\Wt{A} = -\W{A}$.

-In differential geometry, $\A$ is often called \textit{attitude matrix}.
+In \cite{Needham:2021}, $\A$ is called \textit{attitude} (or \textit{orientation}) {matrix}.
 Thus, $\F$ is an attitude matrix for which $\omega_{31} = 0$.
 It is possible to demonstrate that the information contained in $\W{F}$ is \textit{all} the information on the rotation of the frame \cite{ONeill}.
 Hence, $\F$ is not just any attitude matrix, but the matrix that represents a particular (the only, in fact) moving frame following the trajectory of the curve $\bfg x$ for which $\omega_{31} = 0$ for all $t$.

 Based on the definition above, $\P(\wp)$ is also an attitude matrix for which $\omega_{12} = \wp$ and $\omega_{23} = \omega_{31} = 0$.
 However, since for $\P$, $\omega_{23}$ is \textit{always} null, the information provided by $\P$ is incomplete in general.
 This point is a key contribution of the paper and is further elaborated in Section \ref{sec:geometry}.